plforacle/heatwave-lakehouse/create-heatwave-vcn-db/create-heatwave-vcn-db.md

 ## Introduction

 In this lab, you will create a Virtual Cloud Network (VCN) to connect your OCI resources.
-You will create a MySQL HeatWave DB System and configure the HeatWave Cluster.
+You will create a MySQL HeatWave DB System while loading the DB Data.

 _Estimated Time:_ 20 minutes